Dibe98/Roadmap.sh/03-Personal-Portfolio/README.md

 The goal of this project is to teach you how to style a website using CSS.
 You will take the structure from the previous HTML-only project and apply various CSS techniques to enhance its appearance and responsiveness.

 ## Key requirements for this project
-- [ ] A fully styled, responsive website with the same structure as the previous project.
+- [x] A fully styled, responsive website with the same structure as the previous project.
-- [ ] Consistent use of a chosen color scheme and typography.
+- [x] Consistent use of a chosen color scheme and typography.
-- [ ] Proper use of CSS techniques like Flexbox, media queries, and the box model.
+- [x] Proper use of CSS techniques like Flexbox, media queries, and the box model.
-- [ ] A responsive navigation bar
+- [x] A responsive navigation bar
-- [ ] well-styled contact form.
+- [ ] Well-styled contact form.

 ## Bonus
 - [ ] Use Google Fonts to enhance the typography of your website.